Sporting Inclusion and Diversity

 Due to Covid-19 regulations, this year’s meeting embraces the power of digitalization and consists of online and physical attendance sessions.

-Day 1: TEAM BUILDING After the intro session and a welcome from ENGSO president Stefan Bergh and ENGSO Youth president Ugne Chmeliauskaite, Young Delegates and the participants of the SPIDI activity got a chance to introduce themselves and their work, and share updates on sport development and Covid-19 situation in their countries of work/origin.
+Day 1: TEAM BUILDING After the intro session and a welcome from ENGSO president Stefan Bergh and ENGSO Youth chair Ugne Chmeliauskaite, Young Delegates and the participants of the SPIDI activity got a chance to introduce themselves and their work, and share updates on sport development and Covid-19 situation in their countries of work/origin.
 The morning sessions revolved around getting to know each other through various team-building activities.

 In the afternoon workshop, labeled Inclusion Lab: sport values versus social exclusion, the participants took part in the discussion about the role of sport as a tool for integration and the values that can be developed through sport.